yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 # About this guide

-This guide helps you configure the Mockoon mock tool on you work computer.
+This guide helps you configure the Mockoon mock tool on your work computer.

 ## Target audience